I'm a French Computer Scientist & Engineer. I hold master degrees from ENS de Lyon in France and EPFL in Switzerland.

 TRACS is a hacking and intelligence contest for students, organized every year in Paris by Centrale Supelec and the DGSE.
 Together with a team of 5, we placed 5th.

 and many other programming contests and CTF.

 A simple game created in 24h during the Orbital Game Jam 2022 at EPFL, with a team of 5.
-I mainly took part in the programming part.
+I mainly contributed to the programming part.